 Pope expressed confidence that his 15,000 armed, trained, and disciplined Federals could defeat whatever force that Price may have, and they could mobilize within two hours.
 Pope also outlined a strategy of confusing State Guard pickets with cavalry diversions before moving southwest, crossing the Osage River, and attacking with his main force before Price could gather more recruits.

-Pope gathered 4,000 troops for the northwest march on the 15th when he learned that about 4,000 State Guard recruits had already left Lexington to join Price at Osceola; they were now probably near Warrensburg, 60 miles north of Price’s force.
+Pope gathered 4,000 troops in two brigades under Colonels Jefferson C. Davis and Frederick Steele on the 15th.
+He then learned that about 4,000 State Guard recruits had already left Lexington to join Price at Osceola, and they were now likely near Warrensburg, 60 miles north of Price’s army.
 Pope received permission to change his marching orders to cut the recruits off between Warrensburg and Clinton.
 The Federals moved out but covered just 11 miles before camping southwest of Sedalia.

-Although this was likely exaggerated, it still made for an impressive victory.
-Over three days, Pope’s Federals had marched 100 miles and captured over 1,500 prisoners, 2,000 weapons, and 100 wagons.
-This severely damaged the secessionist cause in western Missouri and convinced Price that he could no longer rely on either recruits or Confederate aid.
+Although this was likely exaggerated (Pope was known for self-promotion), it still made for an impressive victory.
+Over three days, Pope’s men had marched 100 miles and captured over 1,500 prisoners, 2,000 weapons, and 100 wagons.
+When Price learned of this engagement, he withdrew his army to Springfield in southwestern Missouri, abandoning the Missouri and Osage river valleys.
+This severely damaged the secessionist cause in western Missouri and convinced Price that he could no longer rely on recruits or Confederate aid.